Table of contents

 - Lantos PM, Wormser GP.
 Chronic coinfections in patients diagnosed with chronic lyme disease: a systematic review.
 Am J Med.
 2014;127(11):1105-10.
 [Discusses dubious diagnoses of Bartonella, Anaplasmosis, and Babesia]

-- A doctor and CDC scientists complain about misinformation on Bartonella
+- CDC scientists complain about misinformation on Bartonella

 - National Organization of Rare Disorders: Bartonellosis

 - Medscape: Cat Scratch Disease (Cat Scratch Fever) Clinical Presentation

 - Eikeland R. Tick-borne diseases in the North Sea region–A comprehensive overview and recommendations for diagnostics and treatment.
 2024.

 - Mazur-Melewska K, et al. Cat-scratch disease: a wide spectrum of clinical pictures.
 Postepy Dermatol Alergol.
 2015.

 - Mazur-Melewska K, et al. The significance of Bartonella henselae bacterias for oncological diagnosis in children.
 Infect Agents Cancer.
 2015;10:30.

 - Lins KA, et al. Cutaneous manifestations of bartonellosis.
 An Bras Dermatol.
 2019.

 - Massei F, et al. High prevalence of antibodies to Bartonella henselae among Italian children without evidence of cat scratch disease.
 Clin Infect Dis.
 2004;38(1):145-8.

 - Nelson CA, et al. Cat-Scratch Disease in the United States, 2005-2013.
 Emerging Infect Dis.
 2016.